Skip to main content

 2. Submit the Free Application for Federal Student Aid (FAFSA)

-To apply for financial aid, students must complete a FAFSA.
+To apply for federal financial aid, students must complete a FAFSA.
 A FAFSA or Renewal FAFSA must be completed each year for a student to be awarded federal financial aid.
 To submit a FAFSA or Renewal FAFSA, follow the instructions on the FAFSA website, where students will also register for a Federal Student Aid ID (required to submit the FAFSA).

 Students should submit their FAFSA as soon as possible, even if they have not applied for admission to DigiPen Institute of Technology, in order to maximize financial aid consideration.
 This will allow the Office of Financial Aid to determine their financial aid award eligibility and amounts.
 They must be enrolled in college in order for financial aid funds to disburse, but can apply for financial aid any time, even if they are unsure whether or not they will enroll.